kenkangxgwe/lsp-wl/README.md

   ![documentSymbol](images/documentSymbol.png)

-- *Hover:* Provide documentations for functions and variables from the ``System` `` context, such as `String` and `$Path`.
+- **Hover:** Provide documentations for functions and variables from the ``System` `` context, such as `String` and `$Path`.

   ![hover](images/hover.png)

-- *Completion:* The completion is triggered by the client automatically.
+- **Completion:** The completion is shown by the client automatically.
   Functions and system variables from the ``System` `` context that matches the input would be displayed.
-Also, the aliasas and the long names for unicode characters are also supported, which you would like to use <kbd>\\</kbd> as the leader key.
+To enter an unicode character, you may use the leader key <kbd>\\</kbd> followed by the alias just like <kbd>esc</kbd> in Wolfram FrondEnd.
+E.g., `<esc>a` in the FrontEnd is input as `\a` in the editor and the server will show you the available completions.

   ![completion-unicode](images/completion_alias.png)

-- *Completion Resolve:* Further information (such as documentation) would be provided for the items in the list.
+- **Completion Resolve:** Further information (such as documentation) would be provided for the items in the list.

   ![completion](images/completion.png)

-- *Diagnostics:* Syntax error would be underlined.
+- **Diagnostics:** Syntax error would be underlined.
 This feature is powered by Brenton's `AST` and `Lint` paclets, thank you [@bostick](https://github.com/bostick).